“Software is a great combination between artistry and engineering.” — Bill Gates

 We are making even more assumptions here:

-• Assume that we have http and auth available.
+- Assume that we have

-• Assume that http.auth is an annotation available.
+is an annotation available. - Assume that

-• Assume that http.response is a function available.
+is a function available. - Assume that

-• Assume that the response function handles view based on a string and accepts a dictionary of data.
+function handles view based on a string and accepts a dictionary of data. - Assume that the user getting returned from

-These are all details that we could have dove into immediately or even start coding within our show_schedule function just to get them off of our mind.
-But if you can make the assumptions and not worry about the details until later then you’re not prohibited and can just focus on writing the elegant solution.
+function just to get them off of our mind.
+But if you can make the assumptions and not worry about the details

 Digging Deeper